bytecodealliance/wasmtime/docs/langref.rst

 The first line of a function definition provides the function *name* and the :term:`function signature` which declares the argument and return types.
-Then follows the :term:`function preample` which declares a number of entities that can be referenced inside the function.
-In the example above, the preample declares a single local variable, ``ss1``.
+Then follows the :term:`function preamble` which declares a number of entities that can be referenced inside the function.
+In the example above, the preamble declares a single local variable, ``ss1``.

-After the preample follows the :term:`function body` which consists of :term:`extended basic block`\s, one of which is marked as the :term:`entry block`.
+After the preamble follows the :term:`function body` which consists of :term:`extended basic block`\s, one of which is marked as the :term:`entry block`.
 Every EBB ends with a :term:`terminator instruction`, so execution can never fall through to the next EBB without an explicit branch.